larpconnect/featherpub/specs/model.md

 3. **Classes**.
 These cannot combine with additional classes or abstract classes, but can include mixins.
 Can be used as a primary type.
 4. **Mixins**.
 These cannot be instantiated on their own, but can be combined with a primary type.
 Mixins can be **implicit** (and thus can be used without being declared in the type signature) or **explicit** (must be declared in the type signature to be used).

 In addition, types are classified into **packages**.
-Packages are a notational grouping that is used for conceptual convenience, but the dependency tree between packages is maintained as a DAG: no circular dependencies allowed.
+Packages are a notational grouping that is used more for conceptual convenience, but the dependency tree between packages is maintained as a DAG: no circular dependencies allowed.